 - Avoid touching the face (eyes, nose and mouth).

 - Stay home when you are sick.

 It is important for us that you who visit us feel safe.
 Therefore we have collected information on how we act in different areas.
-During all our tours we have a maximum number of 10p.
+During all our tours we have a maximum number of 10p, but at the moment less.
 We might be able to arrange private tours / accommodation on request, depending on the booking situation.

 We have extended cleaning and hygiene practices.
 Both staff and guests are encouraged to wash their hands frequently with soap and warm water.
 Hand sanitizer is an option when hand washing is not possible.
 Surfaces that may be transmittable are regularly disinfected.

 On our farm we have a guesthouse with 6 beds (three rooms) and one with 4 beds (two rooms), the first with two toilets, and one in the other.
 We will do our best to ensure that guests do not have to share rooms if they are not in the same company.
 To spread out the housing, we plan to use extra rooms when needed and keep the number of group participants down.